Can You Get Pregnant When You’re Not Ovulating?

 Dr. Shruthi Shridhar has completed her M.D. in Homeopathy and MSc. in Nutrition.
 She has been practicing as a Consulting Homeopath and a Clinical Nutritionist for the past 10 years across the globe.
 With an experience of over 10 years in Medical Content Writing and over 2000 published articles, Dr. Shruthi intends to spread healthcare awareness among all individuals through her articles.
 She tries to educate the masses about new healthcare trends and healthy eating habits to lead a healthy and happy life.

-Is it possible to get pregnant when you’re not ovulating?
-The female body is a wonder and so naturally, the answer is not so straightforward.
+Can you get pregnant when you’re not ovulating?
+The female body is a wonder, so naturally, the answer is not so straightforward.

 When you can and cannot get pregnant is conditional to changes in your monthly menstrual cycle.
 We will break it down for you, step-by-step.

-The process of ovulation plays a big role in pregnancy.
-Hence, knowing if you can get pregnant when you are ovulating or not ovulating is vital information.
+The process of ovulation plays a significant role in pregnancy.
+Hence, knowing if you can get pregnant while ovulating or not is vital information.

 The starting point of pregnancy is ovulation.
-This is the process when your ovary releases an egg that travels through the fallopian tube.
+This is when your ovary releases an egg that travels through the fallopian tube.

 When you have sex, this egg gets fertilized by a sperm and gets implanted into your uterine wall for the fetus to begin forming.